greg-js/arch-wiki-md-repo/wiki/_content/Bluetooth.md

 ```

-### Using your computer's speakers as a bluetooth headset (e.g. play what is on your phone on your computer speakers)
+### Using your computer's speakers as a bluetooth headset

+This can allow you to do things such as playing what is on your phone through your computer speakers.

 Add the following to the file `/etc/bluetooth/audio.conf` (create it if not present):